-Robert joined Davidson Ryan Dore at the beginning of 2014,
+Robert joined DRD Partnership at the beginning of 2014, having

-having previously lived and worked in the Middle East for five
+previously lived and worked in the Middle East for five years.
+His

-years.
-His expertise is in public policy and international
+expertise is in public policy and international government

-on their engagement in the UK and advising UK organisations on
+engagement in the UK and advising UK organisations on strategic

 During his time overseas, Robert was Director of Communications